ruskinjanowski/fraud-rule-engine/README.md

 Processes categorized transaction events, applies a set of fraud rules to each one, flags potential fraud, persists the results, and exposes them via an API.

-Built for the Capitec Connect back-end engineering brief — see [docs/BRIEF.md](docs/BRIEF.md) for the full brief and [docs/PLAN.md](docs/PLAN.md) for the working plan.

-> **Status:** the brief's core is complete.
-Events are ingested via Kafka (with a
+> Events are ingested via Kafka (with a
-> dead-letter topic), evaluated against **8 deterministic fraud rules** plus an **advisory
+> dead-letter topic), evaluated against 8 deterministic fraud rulesplus an advisory
-> ML anomaly scorer** (an Isolation Forest run in shadow mode — see
-> [ADR-0006](docs/adr/0006-ml-anomaly-scorer-in-shadow-mode.md)), stored with a per-rule
+> ML anomaly scorer, stored with a per-rule
 > audit trail, and retrieved by id or via a filtered, paginated query API.
-Remaining work is
-> hardening and further differentiators (see [docs/PLAN.md](docs/PLAN.md)).

 ## Tech stack

 - Java 25, Spring Boot 4.1
 - PostgreSQL 16 (schema managed by Flyway)
 - Apache Kafka 3.9 (KRaft, single node)
-- [Smile](https://haifengl.github.io/) — pure-JVM Isolation Forest for the advisory ML anomaly rule ([ADR-0006](docs/adr/0006-ml-anomaly-scorer-in-shadow-mode.md))
 - Docker / Docker Compose
 - Testcontainers for integration tests

 ## Prerequisites

 - Docker (with Compose v2) — the only hard requirement for running the stack.
-- For building or testing on the host without Docker: JDK 25.
-No local Maven needed — the project ships the Maven Wrapper (`./mvnw`).
+- For building or testing on the host without Docker: JDK 25

 ## Run the whole stack (one command)